 I began my wireframes by mapping current Chase screens and UI elements to build out the new budgeting section, now named My Budget by Chase.
 I chose to build hi-fi from the start as the UI was already created and finalized within the Chase app, offering me the option to make sure this specific feature was going to work with the current app UI.

 After building the user flow I had completed during the last design phase, I created a prototype in InVision to conduct usability testing.
+Unfortunately, InVision is no longer a viable platform and has been shut down.

 After creating an intricate prototype, I conducted usability testing with 7 individuals via Maze.
 Due to the nature of this feature, I did not ask for demographic information as it was not pertinent to the case study.